Tooth-Colored Fillings in Ottawa

 Bonds to Tooth Structure

-Unlike metal fillings that are wedged into place, composite resin forms a chemical bond with your tooth.
-This creates a tight seal that prevents bacteria from sneaking in and starting new decay.
+Unlike metal fillings that are wedged into place, composite resin forms a chemical bond with your tooth, creating a tight seal that prevents bacteria from sneaking in.

 Preserves Healthy Tooth